-The last thing anyone needs is to have their key break off in the lock.
+The last thing anyone needs is to have a broken key in the lock.
 By keeping an eye on your keys and locks, you can avoid the awful situation where your key breaks off in your lock.
 The old style pin tumbler locks, when combined with a cheap quality (think aluminium style) key, can cause issues where the key breaks off and is hard to remove from the key hold.

 Strongest Metals for New Keys